YZeit/LSJSS/README.md

 # LSJSS
-This is a repository for the LSJSS procect by YZ
+This is a repository for the LSJSS procect by YZ (test)